 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of earning your BA in Special Education at SNHU include:

 There's a critical shortage of professional special education teachers in districts throughout the country.
-Special education teaching opportunities are expected to grow by 17 percent in the next decade, faster than the average for all occupations, according to the U.S. Bureau of Labor Statistics.
+Special education teaching opportunities are expected to grow by 6% in the next decade according to the U.S. Bureau of Labor Statistics.

 This program is approved by the New Hampshire State Department of Education for Teacher Certification as leading to an initial teacher's license or endorsement in New Hampshire.
 Southern New Hampshire University cannot guarantee licensure, certification, endorsement, or salary benefits.
 View disclosure information.